yenisbel/pastries-stores/README.md

 This project has focus on the backend, with a basic setup for products checkout and  displaying info ont the map about the locations of the stores.

 - Use case: Store Locator - displaying locations on the map with hours, website, and phone number.
-- Checkout product using Stripe
+- Use case: List products

 ![0510Pastries](https://user-images.githubusercontent.com/7420659/81495637-8db52580-9266-11ea-9216-d92298f7c341.png)